 Still, the operative word there is “money,” which is about to start rolling into the community, for better or worse.
 And money has been known to change minds.

 The big problem for Granite City is the uncertainty of it all.
 What happens if there’s a total national ban on abortion?
 Would the town’s economy disappear?
 Would it move underground?
 Or suppose abortion rights become universally protected?
 Does the town benefit from that?
 Or does it lose its competitive advantage as a go-to provider?

 The point being that Granite City is now building an economy based on a shaky status quo.
 They’re living in a semi-legal no-man’s-land that will have Illinois and Missouri at each other’s throats — and in each other’s courts — for many years to come.
 And these are just two states.

 With the Dobbs decision, an illegitimate and shockingly ignorant Supreme Court has brought on a stunning array of unintended consequences — not that we know what the intended ones were.
 But regardless of intent, that same court will now have to deal with all the real-world consequences of its malevolent arrogance.

 This is a court that keeps recklessly ceding power to the states, leaving the states to fight it out amongst themselves.
 Which is exactly what is starting to happen, and it will likely get ugly.

 So, in the absence of any real referee in this new war between the states, that same Supreme Court will now be asked to step in and rule on the vast number of staggeringly complex legal problems that didn’t exist before the court itself created them.

-But no worries.
-We can be sure that all the wisdom, compassion, and judicial humility that went into creating those problems will now transition seamlessly into solving them.
+In other words, we can be sure that all the harsh cruelty and feeble thinking that went into creating those problems will now transition seamlessly into solving them.

 For more on the Granite City story, see this WaPo article from this past July.